Aerne, Annatina (University of St.Gallen)

 Dupuits, Emilie (Global Studies, University of Geneva)

-Ms. Dupuits began her PhD in February 2013.
-The title of her thesis project "Parler d’une seule voix?
+Dr. Dupuits began her PhD in February 2013.
+The title of her thesis project was "Parler d’une seule voix?
 Organisations de base, réseaux transnationaux et reconfigurations de la gouvernance communautaire de l’eau et des forêts en Amérique Latine".
 She has also worked as a teaching assistant at the Global Studies Institute of the University of Geneva.
 In 2015, she received a Doc.Mobility grant to conduct part of her research at the Center for International Forestry Research (CIFOR) in Lima, Peru.
-She will finish her dissertation and defend in November 2017.
+She finished her dissertatation in November 2017.
+Emilie Dupuits currently works as a Postdoc researcher, financed by the Swiss National Science Foundation (SNSF).
+She is guest researcher in the Faculty of Social and Human Sciences, at the Universidad Central del Ecuador.

 Gertschen, Alex (University of Bern, Philipps-University of Marburg)